Bahmni/bahmni-package/bahmni-docker/README.md

 3. Click on `Bahmni Account` app and then click on `Upgrade`.
 4. Wait for the upgrade to complete and you will redirected to home page.
 5. After redirection, refresh your page once.

+# One-time Setup for OpenMRS:
+The below steps needs to performed only onve after OpenMRS application is loaded.
+1. When OpenMRS is completely loaded, login to the application at `<host>/openmrs`
+2. Navigate to Administration -> Maintenance -> Search Index.
+3. In that page click on `Rebuild Search Index`
+4. This rebuilds concept index of OpenMRS application.

 # Environment Configuration:
 * The list of configurable environment variables can be found in the `.env` file.